DavidMarquezF/mf-embedded/README.md

 # mf-embedded
-OCF based iot modular app
+OCF based application that allows for a modular system, where a user will be able to set up their own devices by adding premade modules